gmurambadoro/speedtrack-full-stack/README.md

-# SpeedTrack &trade; Backend Service
+# SpeedTrack &trade; Bandwidth Speed Monitor

 This application is a backend service that provides an API endpoint to be used by the React client to fetch speed data.